vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

    - :ref:`Tax grids <tax-returns/tax-grids>`, which are used for the tax report, are correctly computed according to the :ref:`type of tax reduction <cash-discounts/tax-reductions>` you configured.
-   - The **type of cash discount tax reduction** may be correctly pre-configured, depending on your :ref:`fiscal localization package <fiscal_localizations/packages>`.

 .. _cash-discounts/gain-loss-accounts: